Codeinwp/optimole-wp/CONTRIBUTING.md

 How to release a new version:

-- Clone the master branch
-- Do your changes
 - Send a PR to master and merge it using the following subject message
   - `release: <release short description>` - for patch release
   - `release(minor): <release short description>` - for minor release